Ellednera/GardenOS/README.md

 # GardenOS
 ### (currently for Windows only)
-### The executable file is not available at the moment
 A simple and useful command line program with a garden theme.
 This project (for fun) is still in developement.
 This is a beginner's project :)

 There are 2 important programs--gardenOS.pl (the actual program) and valcom.pl (for testing codes and ideas)